 Nail polish remover, glue, alcohol are great to remove ticks

-Always remove ticks correctly.
-Use pointed tweezers, a tick card, or a tick hook.
+Remove ticks correctly.
+Use sharp tweezers or a tick card.
 Place this close to the skin possibly between the tick’s head and body.
 Move back and forth a little to loosen the barb of the ticks mouths.
 Then pull them out.
-If you do not have a special tick removal tool, carefully grasp the tick between your fingernails (do not squash them) and pull them out of the skin vertically.
+If you do not have tweezers or ticks, carefully grasp the tick between your fingernails (do not squash them) and pull them out of the skin vertically.
 Clean and disinfect the wound.

 A repellent on the naked skin is enough

-• A tick repellent is either supposed to repel a tick so that it does not bite or is intended to kill the tick, depending on the product used.
+A tick repellent is meant to disturb the orientation of the tick or to kill it, depending on the product used.
 There are many chemical products as well as natural repellents to chose from.
 However, it is NOT enough to only rely entirely on a topical repellent as tick protection, as ticks can cling to clothing and slowly crawl up until they find a place to bite.
 For better protection spray your clothes to at least knee height.
 Better even wear tick repellent clothing when outdoors.

 You can get vaccinated against ticks